-I will ask about your goals for the consultation, and see if we can develop a plan for achieving them.
+I will ask about your goals, and see if we can develop a plan for achieving them.
 We will focus on your specific concerns and I will try to help you come up with the best solution to the problem.

-The goals of psychotherapy focus on alleviating symptoms, understanding the underlying dynamics that create these symptoms, changing problem behavior, and developing new strategies for successfully coping with psychological problems.
+The goals of psychotherapy focus on alleviating symptoms, understanding the underlying dynamics that create these symptoms, changing problem behaviors, and developing new strategies for successfully coping with psychological problems.
 The therapist uses diagnostic techniques, theoretical foundations, and research-based strategies to understand clients and develop treatment goals.
-Psychotherapy is considered a health care service and is usually reimbursable through health insurance plans, which is not true for consultation.
+Psychotherapy is considered a health care service and is usually reimbursable through health insurance plans, which is not true for coaching or consultation.

 Workshops and programs are also available for gifted children in schools.
 This includes consultation with staff, parent workshops and workshops on social/emotional needs for middle school and high school students.